-To check if your telescope is in collimation refer to figure 6-1.
+To check if your telescope is in collimation the following diagram will help you.
 If you look into the eyepiece adapter (without an eyepiece) at the top of the focuser, this is what you should see.
-If the reflection of your eye is off center, then collimating is necessary.
+If the reflection of your eye is off center, then collimation is necessary.